Creating accessible video and audio content

 Transcripts are a great resource for individuals with hearing or vision impairments.
 They are simply a text version of the content’s audio and can be easily read by a user or screen reader.
 Transcripts are required for all audio content and they can be a nice addition for video.
 Video content must be captioned, and transcripts should not be used to replace captions for video content.

-Teaching & Learning Technologies’ Instructional Design Team (IDT) provides transcription for instructional audio content.
+Office of Digital Learnings’ Instructional Design and Educational Technology group provides transcription for instructional audio content.
 Faculty can request transcripts by emailing email@example.com.

 If your video has no audio or there is visual-only content that was not properly narrated, create a written summary of the content so that those with vision impairments can understand the content.
 When embedding the video in WebCampus, you can include the summary next to or before the video.